oopsmonk/documentation/getting-started/1.5/the-tangle/ternary.md

 In the IOTA client libraries, you can convert ASCII characters to and from trytes.

-This feature is useful for converting an ASCII message such as `Hello world` to trytes, which you can add to a transaction.
+This feature is useful for converting an ASCII message such as `Hello world` to trytes, which you can add to a message.

 Each ASCII character is represented as 2 trytes by doing the following: